Syconn/CodeSort/README.md

 # 🌀 CodeSort 🌀
 This project was completed as the final assignment for the Data Structures and Algorithms Honors course at the University of Delaware.
 The goal of this project was to create a game that is both engaging and teaches about different sorting algorithms.
-Our game teaches about selection, bubble, merge, quick, and insert sorts.
+Our game teaches about selection, bubble, quick, and insert sorts.

 ## 👥 The Team: